grilledwindow/ecoplus/README.md

 ## Developers ##
 For developers, please view our technical documents and its functions located in the docs folder.
-Please click [here](https://github.com/grilledwindow/ecoplus/tree/main/docs) to view the documents.
+Please click [here](https://github.com/grilledwindow/ecoplus/tree/main/docs) to view the setup of project documents.

 ## Design Process ##
 * **Regular People**